adamstimb/rmbasicx64site/index.md

 ## Project status

-Roughly half of the original language specification is implemented.
+Over half of the original language specification has been implemented so far.
 The code has not been hardened so may crash unexpectedly or produce strange errors.
 Before rushing to install please see the [release notes](docs/releases.html) to manage your expectations.

 ## Get it now